Thomas D. Loomis, M.D.

 Mark Drogowski, M.D.

-Dr. Drogowski, or “Dr. Mark” as often called by patients, is a family physician who has been active in primary care for 25 years, serving the Cheboygan and Pellston area since he finished his residency training.
+Dr. Drogowski, or “Dr. Mark” as often called by patients, is a family physician who has been serving Northern Michigan since 1990.
 He specializes in preventive care and care of the entire family, from newborns to grandparents.
 He attended Albion College as an undergraduate and then went on to medical school at Wayne State University in Detroit.
-He completed his family medicine residency through the Saginaw Cooperative Hospitals, where he served as chief resident and president of the Michigan Academy of Family Physician Resident Section.
+He completed his family medicine residency through the Saginaw Cooperative Hospitals in 1989, where he served as chief resident and president of the Michigan Academy of Family Physician Resident Section.
 It was there that he received an award as one of the top 25 residents in the country.
-He also has served as a clinical instructor for medical students for all four Michigan medical schools and for the Saginaw Family Practice residency program.

 Dr. Rivette is Board Certified in Internal Medicine.
 She has been practicing for over 25 years in Saginaw, Michigan and recently relocated to Northern Michigan to continue her practice.
 Dr. Rivette completed her undergraduate education at Michigan State University and attended Michigan State University College of Human Medicine for medical school.
 She did her Internal Medicine Residency at George Washington University Hospital in Washington DC.